Europe·Greece·Updated April 29, 2026

 What scams target tourists in Corfu?

-The most frequently reported tourist scams in Corfu are Taxi Overcharging from Corfu Airport, Corfu Town Old Town Pickpocketing, Beach Vendor Aggressive Sales and Overpricing, with 1 classified as high severity.
+The most frequently reported tourist scams in Corfu are Drink Spiking in Kavos and Resort Nightlife Areas, ATM Dynamic Currency Conversion (DCC) Trap, Taxi Overcharging from Corfu Airport, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Corfu?